Tiny-Earth/DemoSite/site/src/summative.md

 ### Example of an Inclusive Assessment Tool: Rubrics

-To be fair and equitable, written assessments need to be evaluated in a way that is standardized and consistent across student work.
+To be fair and equitable, assessments need to be evaluated in a way that is standardized and consistent across student work.
 Rubrics can achieve this goal by providing a detailed description of the criteria and standards used to assess student performance.
 Rubrics help instructors assess student work systematically and consistently, providing feedback that is aligned with the established criteria.
 Without rubrics, written assessments can be subjective and biased, leading to unfair grading and lack of clarity for students.

 Rubrics also provide a positive framework for student expectations, outlining clear steps that show progress toward meeting those goals.
 Conveniently, when shared with students, rubrics support metacognition by giving students the tools they need to self- or peer-assess their learning while developing their ideas and creating early drafts.